best trip CONTACT AN ADVISOR

 Difficulty Level: Intermediate

-In the morning, you’ll wake up to the first rays of sun and admire Apu Salkantay while enjoying a revitalizing coca tea.
-After a nutritious breakfast, you’ll start a 7 km trek, taking about three hours, to the highest point of the route: Salkantay Pass (4,630 m / 15,190 ft).
-This ascent is challenging, traversing the famous “Seven Serpents” path, named for its sharp turns.
+In the morning, you will wake up with the first rays of the sun and be able to appreciate Apu Salkantay while enjoying an energizing coca tea.
+Afterward, you will have a nutritious breakfast before starting the 7 km hike, approximately 3 hours, to the highest point of the route: Abra Salkantay (4,630 m / 15,190 ft).
+The ascent is demanding and follows the well-known "7 serpents road," named for its curves.

-Upon reaching the summit, you’ll be greeted with breathtaking views of the surrounding valleys and the majestic Salkantay Mountain (6,271 m / 20,574 ft), the second highest peak in the Cusco region, revered as an Apu or Inca deity.
-You’ll also see other impressive mountains such as Humantay, Tucarhuay, and Pumasillo.
-After enjoying the spectacular views and resting, you’ll begin the descent (7 km / 4.35 miles) to our lunch spot at Wayracmachay (3,850 m / 12,631 ft).
-This section is rocky and steep but offers amazing valley views.
+At the summit, you will be greeted with spectacular views of the surrounding valleys and the imposing Salkantay (6,271 m / 20,574 ft), the second highest mountain in Cusco and considered an Apu or Inca deity.
+You will also be able to spot other impressive mountains such as Humantay, Tucarhuay, and Pumasillo.
+After the view and rest, you will descend (7 km / 4.35 miles) to the lunch spot: Huayracmachay (3,850 m / 12,631 ft).
+This stretch is rocky and steep, but with good views of the valley.

-After a hearty lunch, we’ll enter the tropical cloud forest, covering 9.5 km / 5.9 miles in about three and a half hours.
-Along the trail, you’ll immerse yourself in lush tropical vegetation and witness the dramatic change from the Andes to the Amazon.
-You’ll enjoy vibrant landscapes, native flora and fauna, and a warmer climate.
-After a long and challenging day, you’ll be relieved to reach Collpapampa, where you’ll spend the night.
+After lunch, you will immerse yourself in the entrance of the tropical forest, called "cloud forest."
+This route is 9.5 km / 5.9 miles and takes about 3.5 hours.
+Along the way, you will traverse the tropical forest and witness how the landscape transforms from the Andes to the Amazon.
+You will delight in landscapes full of color, local flora and fauna, and feel the temperature rise.
+After a long and demanding day, you will be happy to reach Collpapampa, where you will spend the nite.

 Distance: 18 km / 11.2 miles